BaizeXS/baizexs.github.io/content/resume/index.md

 {{< /project-entry >}}

-{{< project-entry name="Multi-Model Intelligent Text Keyword Extraction System" time="08/2023 – 09/2023" description="Group project, supervised by Associate Prof. Xiaolin Zhao" >}}
+{{< project-entry name="🤖 Multi-Model Intelligent Text Keyword Extraction System" time="08/2023 – 09/2023" description="Group project, supervised by Associate Prof. Xiaolin Zhao" >}}

 - Designed and implemented an intelligent text summary system that automatically extracts keywords from article titles and abstracts, enhancing the understanding and summarization of text information.
 - Participated in the planning of the technical route and built a hybrid model combining extractive and generative approaches, utilizing advanced natural language processing techniques including KeyBERT, Sentence Transformer, BERT, and T5 models.